 Suddenly another dolphin swims right up from under me, shoots in front and poos in my face.
 Chunderwall, never mind Wonderwall – there’s a first for everything!

 More dolphins join us in the water, which is crystal clear for maybe 20 metres or so around us.

 The sun’s rays filter down through the water and it’s very calm and celestial, despite the ‘singing’.
 It’s actually very emotional, especially when you can hear the dolphins singing back, and some of the same ones keep coming in for a closer look.

 We spend about 20 minutes in the water with our new friends, and then as the dolphins start to lose interest, we hop back onto deck for a cuppa while we find the next pod for the second group.

-We liked the fact that you go to the dolphins rather than them coming to you – plus, it’s endorsed by Tourism NSW, The Marine Parks Authority NSW and NSW National Parks & Wildlife Service who granted DSA’s permit after stringent examination of its swim protocols and safety management, and Dr Carol Scarpaci, a leading authority and government adviser on dolphin and whale tour-boat operations, monitored DSA for three years.
+The experience is endorsed by Tourism NSW, The Marine Parks Authority NSW and NSW National Parks & Wildlife Service who granted Dolphin Swim Australia’s permit after stringent examination of its swim protocols and safety management, and Dr Carol Scarpaci, a leading authority and government adviser on dolphin and whale tour-boat operations, monitored Dolphin Swim Australia for three years.